-Erin Ventures Releases Amended Resource Estimate Report for Its Serbian Boron Project21.
-March 2019. / Mining
+Erin Ventures Releases Amended Resource Estimate Report for Its Serbian Boron Project, Mining

 Erin Ventures Inc. announced the release of an amended mineral resource estimate report titled, “Mineral Resource Estimate Update On The Piskanja Borate Project, Serbia, October 2016 – Amended February 28 2019, for Erin’s 100% owned Serbian boron property.
 The Report was authored by SRK Consulting Ltd independent of Erin, and has been prepared in accordance with Canadian Securities Administrators’ National Instrument 43-101 “Standards of Disclosure for Mineral Projects”.